 - To engage and spark the lead’s curiosity

-As soon as they ’re curious, engaged, and qualified, then you can slowly begin to share examples of how customers with similar pain points, interests, or needs have benefited from meeting with you.
+As soon as they’re curious, engaged, and qualified, then you can slowly begin to share examples of how clients with similar pain points, interests, or needs have benefited from meeting with you.

 4. Ask for the appointment